captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You said that.
 ---
 ## SHARON:
-Just because he's a designer doesn't mean
+Just because he’s a designer doesn’t mean
 ---
 ## ROBYN:
-You're right,
+You’re right,
 ---
 I forgot.
 ---
-Maybe he's out with his girlfriend,
+Maybe he’s out with his girlfriend,
 ---
 at a nice dinner.
 ---